2brownc/store-fp/README.md

 ### Infinite Scroll

-New products are automatically loaded as customers scrolls through the product catalouge.
+New products are automatically loaded as customers scrolls through the product catalog.

 ![Image](res/store_infinite_scroll.png)